Invariant generators for generalized distributions: Introduction

 If a smooth manifold $M$ is acted upon in a proper way by a Lie group $G$, the space of orbits $M/G$ has the structure of a stratified space.
 If the action is free or with conjugated isotropy subgroups, the quotient $M/G$ is known to be a smooth manifold and the quotient map $\pi:M\to M/G$ a smooth surjective submersion.
 In the first case, a free and proper action is induced on the tangent space $TM$ and on the cotangent space $T^*M$, but in the case of conjugated isotropies, the isotropy subgroups of the induced action on the tangent space are not necessarily conjugated (see \cite{Rodriguez06} for a complete characterization of the isotropy lattice of the lifted action).

-If a subdistribution of the Pontryagin bundle $\mathsf P:=TM\oplus T^*M$ is invariant under the lift of the $G$-action on the manifold, how can we decide if this distribution has invariant sections?
-The existence of invariant generators would imply that the generalized distribution, assumed that its cotangent part annihilates the vertical space of the action, pushes forward to a smooth generalized distribution on the quotient $M/G$.
+More generally, if a subdistribution of the Pontryagin bundle $\mathsf P_M:=TM\oplus T^*M$ is invariant under an action by an involutive subbundle $\mathcal I$ of $TM$ how can we decide if this distribution has invariant sections?
+The existence of invariant generators would imply that the generalized distribution, assumed that its cotangent part annihilates the vertical space of the action, pushes forward to a smooth generalized distribution on the space of leaves $M/\mathcal I$.
 In this note, we present a theorem giving sufficient conditions for a locally finitely generated generalized distribution to be spanned by sections pushing forward to the quotient.
 This property has its origins in control theory and the first results in this direction were obtained in \cite{NivdS90} and \cite{ChTa89}.
+Results about invariant generators for a certain class of invariant subbundles of exact Courant algebroids are shown to hold in \cite{JoRaZa11}, but the techniques used there can not be applied in a straightforward manner to the present situation.

 The paper is organized as follows.
 Background on smooth generalized distributions is rewieved in Section \ref{two}.
 Special emphasis is given to the notion of pointwise and smooth annihilators since these are essential tools for the rest of the paper.
 The main theorem of the paper, guaranteeing, under certain assumptions, the existence of generators of generalized distributions that push forward to the quotient, is proved in Section \ref{four}.
-Applications of the theorem are given in Section \ref{three}.
-It is shown that regular Dirac reduction is possible under hypotheses that are weaker than those in the current literature.
-Several situations in which the existence of descending sections is necessary are also presented.